omerdagan84/eudyptula/README.md

 Submit both the patch, in proper kernel commit form, and "proof" of it working properly on your machine.

-And as always, please use your id in the subject line.
-If you happened to forget it, as it has been a while since I reminded you of it, it is "7c1caf2f50d1".

 This is Task 12 of the Eudyptula Challenge
 ------------------------------------------